MEET THE TEAM

 In addition to teaching, reading and writing, Barbara enjoys eating well, riding her mountain bike, swimming in the ocean, spending time with her friends and chilling at home with her two cats Oskar (with a “k”) and Sasha.

-Global and European History
+Global History and Geography

 Tom Andriello: For the past eleven years, Tom has been Byram Hills High School’s 9th and 10th grade Global History teacher extraordinaire.
 His knack for turning the history of the early civilizations into a fascinating story captures his 9th grade students’ attention year after year, helping them to remember and also enjoy learning the abundance of information in global history.
 With that same flare, on the odd occasion when he has taught Economics, his students come away from the class with the desire to become entrepreneurs.